openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 #### Presentation Response

-An example presentation response look like this:
+An example presentation response would look like this:

 <{{examples/response/response.txt}}